MFR6340/theenglishextension.org/young-world-4/unit-2: fascinating animal facts.md

 ## Supplemental Activities

-The Swiss Museum of Transport also has an IMAX Theatre.
+The IMAX Theatre at the Swiss Museum of Transport regularly has interesting films about animals.
 Currently they are showing a film called [Turtle Journey ](https://www.verkehrshaus.ch/en/visit/filmtheatre/filme/dokumentationen/detail/shows/show/turtle-journey-3d.html).
 Shown in 3D.
 Nice for a rainy day.

+At Technorama in Winterthur, attend the Biology